redpanda-data/connect/website/docs/components/inputs/nanomsg.md

 ### `urls`

-`array` A list of URLs to connect to (or as).
+A list of URLs to connect to (or as).
 If an item of the list contains commas it will be expanded into multiple URLs.

+Type: `array`
+Default: `["tcp://*:5555"]`

 ### `bind`

-`bool` Whether the URLs provided should be connected to, or bound as.
+Whether the URLs provided should be connected to, or bound as.

+Type: `bool`
+Default: `true`

 ### `socket_type`

-`string` The socket type to use.
+The socket type to use.

+Type: `string`
+Default: `"PULL"`
-Options are: `PULL`, `SUB`.
+Options: `PULL`, `SUB`.

 ### `sub_filters`

-`array` A list of subcription topic filters to use when consuming from a SUB socket.
+A list of subcription topic filters to use when consuming from a SUB socket.
 Specifying a single sub_filter of `''` will subscribe to everything.

+Type: `array`
+Default: `[]`

 ### `poll_timeout`

-`string` The period to wait until a poll is abandoned and reattempted.
+The period to wait until a poll is abandoned and reattempted.

+Type: `string`
+Default: `"5s"`